 Two years ago, Elvira’s relationship with her partner broke down.
 She had previously faced abuse from her ex-husband that caused her to get into debt and lose her flat.
 She moved in with her then partner but ended up needing to leave as they were regularly fighting.
 She was being threatened by him and continually criticised.

-She contacted her council and was able to move into a women’s hostel run by Rowan Alba, where she has been staying for the past 2 years.
+She contacted her council and was able to move into a women’s supported accommodation home run by Rowan Alba, where she has been staying for the past two years.
 When asked about moving in Elvira says she was “very scared, because obviously I wasn’t used to living in this type of environment”.
 She could not leave her room due to fear.
 She tiptoed around if she did need to leave her room, as she was worried something would happen.
 She even got scared when a staff member knocked on her door.

 “I like cooking.
 So sometimes we do cooking activities.
 I’ve done quite a lot, like pizzas.
 I’ve done lasagna.
 I made pasta once, and everyone really devoured it.”